A Tribute To Love

 The bombs drop off, killing gunsites.

-All afternoon, I work the airstrikes.
+All day long, I work the airstrikes.

 Twice, I am blown off my feet,